This project is an off shoot from on-going PhD research into this area with the National College of Art and Design, Dublin, Ireland.

 Related Seminar Presentations

-August 2015: [Speaker] 'Ecclesiastical Art in 1960s Ireland: Visual Culture as Methodology', XXI World Congress of the International Association of Religions, Erfurt, Germany
+August 2015: [Speaker] 'Ecclesiastical Art in 1960s Ireland: visual culture as methodology in the study of religion', XXI World Congress of the International Association of Religions, Erfurt, Germany

 September 2014: [Speaker] 'Wider Relationships in Oral History', Making Connections in Oral History and Community in Ireland, Oral History Network of Ireland